 I will give way in just one second, because I was about to say that I am sure that those who make decisions about what goes on in this Chamber—the business managers—will listen carefully to those on the Opposition Benches and to the experienced voice of the Chair of the EFRA Committee in their calls to move this legislation forward.
 They have told us that they will not attempt to block this legislation, because everybody sees how important it is.

 I thank my hon.
 Friend, and that is exactly that point that I wanted to re-emphasise.
-There is so much cross-party support, and I cannot see why the managers of business in this House, on either side, should be worried about doing this.
+There is so much cross-party support, and I cannot see why the managers of business in this House, on either side, should be worried.
 I know that the Minister is working hard, but please may we have this legislation sooner rather than later?
 He promised us several times that this was going to be done very quickly, but I must question him gently on how quickly he means.
 When will it be?

 I have never ever had any gentle questioning from my hon.
 Friend.
 As I have said, I am pressing hard to get this done as fast as we can, and our aim is to bring this forward as soon as we can.

 The hon.
 Member for Stroud made a contribution on sentience, and the supportive contributions that my colleagues have made today show that the UK is a global leader in animal welfare.
 The Government’s policies on animal welfare are driven by a recognition that animals are sentient beings.
 We are acting energetically to reduce the risk of harm to animals, whether they are pets, on farms or in the wild, and we will ensure that any changes required to UK law after we leave the EU are made in a rigorous and comprehensive way to ensure that animal sentience is recognised.
 DEFRA continues to engage with stakeholders to further refine the Government’s proposals on sentience, and we are currently seeking the right legislative vehicle in this context.